bipul281c-tech/quick.dailymeditationguide/browser-extension/README.md

 The extension requires the following permissions:

-- `storage` - To save user preferences (API URL)
+- `storage` - To save user preferences and reminder settings
+- `alarms` - For scheduling mindful reminder notifications
+- `notifications` - To display reminder notifications
-- Host permissions for `localhost` and Vercel apps - To make API requests
+- Host permissions - To access the meditation API

 ## Troubleshooting